 Aortobifemoral bypass; Femoropopliteal; Femoral popliteal; Aorta-bifemoral bypass; Axillo-bifemoral bypass; Ilio-bifemoral bypass; Femoral-femoral bypass; Distal leg bypass

-Eisenhauer AC, White CJ.
-Endovascular treatment of noncoronary obstructive vascular disease.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+Eisenhauer AC, White CJ, Biatt DL.
+Endovascular treatment of noncorononary obstructive vascular disease.
+IN: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 59.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 63.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.